Cold War Steve: Work

 In 2019, Cold War Steve published two books with Thames & Hudson: The Festival of Brexit in March, followed by A Prat's Progress in October.
 A pamphlet of the early work titled McFadden's Cold War also appeared via Rough Trade Books.
 A third book Journal of the Plague Year was published by Thames & Hudson in October 2021.

 Cold War Steve released several limited artworks and jigsaws from 2019 onwards.
 In October 2020, his Hellscape Jigsaw was nominated for the Design Museum's Beazley Designs of the Year prize.
 Harold, Trumpscape, 2020, Bluebells and Benny's Babbies all followed in the jigsaw series.

 Other works have appeared in The Guardian and The Big Issue.
 He designed the front cover for the 17 June 2019 issue of Time and on the summer 2022 edition of the New Statesman.

 In 2020, Cold War Steve featured in a documentary about his work titled Cold War Steve Meets The Outside World, directed by Kieran Evans and commissioned and broadcast by Sky Arts.
 The film followed Chris as he put up four large scale outdoor artworks in Medway, Liverpool, Coventry and Bournemouth.
 The film was shortlisted for the 2021 Grierson Documentary Awards and the exhibition was nominated for the 2021 South Bank Awards.

+His work Benny's Babbies, featuring notable people from Birmingham, and named after Benny, from Crossroads is in the collection of Birmingham Museum and Art Gallery.